Transum Maths Topics

 Investigations

 An investigation, as defined by a dictionary, is a searching enquiry for ascertaining facts.
 In mathematics this enquiry is a journey into the unknown without a map.
-Students should enjoy choosing the direction they will take in exploring a situation which has been described in an open-ended way.
+Pupils should enjoy choosing the direction they will take in exploring a situation which has been described in an open-ended way.
 They will also develop pride in describing their findings to their classmates and may even stumble across findings that will suprise their teacher.

 Take a look at our main page of investigation starting points which can be the seed of creative and exciting course work.